Sainte Chapelle in Paris was built to house priceless Christian relics, including Christ’s crown of thorns.

 The Sainte Chapelle in Paris is free for entry on the first Sunday of every month.

-If you are a European Union resident, you can avail of free entry till 25 years.
-That is ticket-less admission is allowed to young people (18-25 years old) visiting individually or in a group.
+If you are a European Union resident, you can avail of free entry till you are 25 years old.

 You will be required to display a photo ID or official proof of your residence.